 1. Always Double-Check

 A double-check is probably the simplest yet most overlooked thing that people do when leaving their homes or workplaces.
 Performing a double-check of your keys before leaving your home or workplace will ensure that you do not leave them lying indoors before locking up.
-Continue double-checking until it becomes a habit or use visual and virtual reminders.
+Continue double-checking until it becomes a habit or uses visual and virtual reminders.

-You can set a reminder on your phone alert you ten minutes before you leave, so you remember to check for your keys.
+You can set a reminder on your phone to alert you ten minutes before you leave, so you remember to check for your keys.
 You can also hang your keys near your door, making them the last thing you see before shutting the door, so you remember to grab them before leaving the house.

 2. Use A Spare Key

-Most people don’t have spares for their locks, but in the long list of things to have extra keys for, apartment and house keys are number one on the list.
+Most people don’t have spares for their locks but in the long list of things to have extra keys for, apartment and house keys are number one on the list.

 To get started, visit a local locksmith to get a spare key made from your original key.
-By having an extra key, you can gain access with the duplicate if you lose the original.
+By having an extra key, you can gain access to the duplicate if you lose the original.

 3. Hide A Spare Key In A Lockbox

 Many people hide a key outside their homes to avoid getting locked out.
 If they ever do get locked out, the key is readily available somewhere outside.
 But having a loose key won’t provide total confidence in your safety.
 Burglars are well aware of all the hidden key solutions, and they also know the most common places people use to hide their keys in.